Charging of Battery and Discharging of Battery

 Charging of BatteryDuring charging of battery, external DC source is applied to the battery.
 The negative terminal of the DC source is connected to the negative plate or anode of the battery and positive terminal of the source is connected to the positive plate or cathode of the battery.

 Now, due to external DC source, electrons will be injected in the anode.
 Reduction reaction takes place in the anode instead of cathode.
 Actually in the case of discharge of battery, reduction reaction takes place at cathode.
 Due to this reduction reaction, the anode material will regain electrons and returns to its previous state when the battery was not discharged.
 As the positive terminal of the DC source is connected to the cathode, the electrons of this electrode will be attracted by this positive terminal of DC source.
 As a result oxidation reaction takes place at the cathode and cathode material regains its previous state (when it was not discharged).
-This is overall basic of charging of battery.
+This is the overall basic of charging of battery.
 Now take an example of rechargeable nickel cadmium cell.
 During charging of battery, the negative and positive terminals of charger DC source are connected to the negative and positive electrode of the battery.
 Here at anode, due to presence of electrons from DC negative terminal, reduction takes place due to which cadmium hydroxide again becomes row cadmium and releases hydroxide ions (OH-) to the electrolyte.
-At cathode or positive electrode, due to oxidation, nickel hydroxide becomes, nickel oxyhydroxide release water in the electrolyte solution.
-During charging of battery, the secondary battery becomes to its original charged state and ready for further discharging of battery.
+At cathode or positive electrode, due to oxidation, nickel hydroxide becomes, nickel oxyhydroxide releasing water in the electrolyte solution.
+During charging of battery, the secondary battery turns to its original charged state and ready for further discharging of battery.